Riley Greene Preview, Player Props: Tigers vs. Yankees

-The Detroit Tigers, including Riley Greene (.143 batting average in his past 10 games), battle starter Luis Severino and the New York Yankees at Comerica Park, Monday at 6:40 PM ET.
+Riley Greene -- .143 average over his past 10 games -- will be in action for the Detroit Tigers versus the New York Yankees, with Michael King on the hill, on August 29 at 6:40 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Astros.
+He had a hitless performance in his last game (0-for-4) against the Yankees.

 Riley Greene Game Info & Props vs. the Yankees